dsysme/FilesMonitor/readme.md

 - The program should write a log of its operations to a log file.

 **Installing**

-edit <File> section in logback.xml chmod 777 /home/dsysme/FilesMonitor.sh
+- edit <File> section in logback.xml
+- chmod 777 /home/dsysme/FilesMonitor.sh
-crontab -e
+- crontab -e
-*/1 * * * * /home/dsysme/FilesMonitor.sh /home/dsysme/FilesMonitor
+  */10 * * * * /home/dsysme/FilesMonitor.sh /home/dsysme/FilesMonitor
 /home/dsysme/FilesMonitor.sh /home/dsysme/FilesMonitor
+- tail -f /tmp/FilesMonitorScheduler.log

+**TODO**
+- add more unit tests (especially test cases for exceptions)
+- performance consideration
+- support distribution task in build.gradle
+- extract to configuration files some hardcoded parameters such as the gmail account used for sending the email alerts
+- add more url ip pairs to configuration file
+- install a small web server on my computer to get the full control of the files.
+- support dependency injection
+- add mock framework such as mockito